void

 K.u.k Eisenbahnkarte 1905.

-Sankt Moritz is mentioned in an anecdote by Švejk about tailor Hývl who had a slip of tongue on the train Maribor - Leoben - Prague because he thought that the other passengers didn't understand what he said.
-This unfortunate episode happened by Sankt Moritz.
+Sankt Moritz is mentioned in an anecdote by Švejk about tailor Hývl, who had a slip of the tongue on the train Maribor - Leoben - Prague because he thought the other passengers did not understand what he said.
+This unfortunate episode happened near Sankt Moritz.

 Background

-Sankt Moritz appears to have been somewhere in Austria between Leoben and Prague but no such place has been identified.
-Thus the author surely didn’t have the famous Swiss resort of the same name so the most likely candidate is Sankt Michael in Obersteiermark.
+Sankt Moritz appears to have been somewhere in Austria between Leoben and Prague, but no such place has been identified.
+As the author surely did not have the famous Swiss resort of the same name in mind, the most likely candidate is Sankt Michael in Obersteiermark.
 This is a town on one of the possible routes between Maribor and Prague, soon after Leoben.

 Hašek and Styria

-The author's inspiration for the use of Styria (and the described train route) as a theme in the novel is probably a trip he undertook in the summer of 1905.
-His travel companions for parts of this apostolical journey were painter Jaroslav Kubín and the actor František Vágner.
-His travels that year is described by Václav Menger and is also featured in Strana mírného pokroku v mezích zákona.
-Hašek also touches on the journey in the stories Rozjímání o počátku cesty and O sportu.
+The author's inspiration for using Styria (and the described train route) as a theme in the novel is probably a trip he undertook in the summer of 1905.
+His travel companions for parts of this apostolic journey were the painter Jaroslav Kubín and the actor František Vágner.
+His travels that year are described by Václav Menger and are also featured in Strana mírného pokroku v mezích zákona.
+Hašek also touches on the journey in the stories Contemplation on the Beginning of the Journey[a] and On Sports[b].

 Jaroslav Hašek: O sportu (1907)